okandemirofficial/llm_dart/examples/README.md

 ---

-**Note**: Examples marked with 🆕 use the new refactored API.
-Legacy examples still work but show deprecation warnings.
+**Note**: All examples use the modern LLM Dart API with provider registry system and capability-based design.